-Get to know Piedmont Wines at Alba’s 19th Annual Festa del Vino on Sunday, September 24th.
+Get to know Piedmont Wines at Alba’s Annual Festa del Vino.
+The 2019 event takes place on Sunday, September 29th.

 We hope to see you there:

 - Time: 2 to 8 p.m.

 - Location: Purchase your glass in Piazza Risorgimento

 Now, learn more about the area’s wines!
 Salute!